-The Student Activities Committee shall consist of five members of the Corps of Instruction elected from the Academic Faculty; the administrator in charge of student affairs; one graduate student elected by the Graduate Student Senate and two undergraduate students with at least junior standing elected by the Student Council.
-The Chair shall be elected annually by the Committee from among the elected Academic Faculty members.
-The Secretary shall be appointed by the Chair from among the other members.
+The Faculty Honors Committee shall consist of:

+- Three (3) members of the Corps of Instruction elected from the Academic Faculty, - The Chair of the Student Honor Committee, - One (1) undergraduate student with at least junior standing elected by the Undergraduate Student Government Association, - One (1) graduate student elected by the Graduate Student Government Association, and - The student Chair of the Student Honor Advisory Council.

+The Chair shall be elected annually by the Committee from among the elected faculty members.
+The Secretary shall be appointed by the Chair from among the other Committee members.